DanielLin97/daniellin97.github.io/_pages/publications.md

   **ACL 2025**: *The 63rd Annual Meeting of the Association for Computational Linguistics (Findings).*

 - ProMedTS: A Self-Supervised, Prompt-Guided Multimodal Approach for Integrating Medical Text and Time Series
-  Shuai Niu, Jing Ma, Hongzhan Lin, Liang Bai, Zhihua Wang, Wei Bi, Richard Yi Da Xu, Guo Li, Xian Yang
+  Shuai Niu, Jing Ma, **Hongzhan Lin**, Liang Bai, Zhihua Wang, Wei Bi, Richard Yi Da Xu, Guo Li, Xian Yang
   **ACL 2025**: *The 63rd Annual Meeting of the Association for Computational Linguistics (Findings).*

 - ScreenSpot-Pro: GUI Grounding for Professional High-Resolution Computer Use